-The purpose of these Design Standards for the construction of single-family residential buildings, two-family residential buildings, three-family residential buildings, accessory apartments, and all detached accessory structures in the Village Center (VC) and Village Center Proper (VCP) Districts is to promote the construction of such buildings in a manner that is calculated to allow for adaptive re-use of the site for either commercial or residential purposes in the future.
+The purpose of these Design Standards for the construction of, single-family dwellings, two-family dwellings, multi-family dwellings, multi-family developments, accessory dwelling units and all detached accessory structures in the Village Center (VC) and Village Center Proper (VCP) Districts is to promote the construction of such buildings in a manner that is calculated to allow for adaptive re-use of the site for either commercial or residential purposes in the future.
 The objective is to grant the Town of Gray increased flexibility in meeting its current goals under the Comprehensive Plan, including promoting growth in the VC and VCP districts.